Get Assistance with Short-Term Disability Benefits in Maryland

 Many short-term disability policies cover maternity leave.
 This is often quite helpful when the mother works at a place of employment that does not provide paid maternity leave.

-If approved for Short Term Disability a portion of income will be paid while unable to work.
+If approved for short-term disability benefits, a portion of income will be paid while unable to work.
 Several factors go into the amount of income replacement, including the monthly amount, the elimination period and the duration of payments.
 The elimination period is typically between zero days and 30 days.
 This is the period of time that must pass after disability begins before benefits will kick in.

 Many short-term disability policies pay between 50% and 75% of a person’s gross weekly wages.
 However, some policies may pay as high as 100%.
 The duration of payments is based on the insurance policy.
 This coverage is typically between nine and 52 weeks, but a few policies allow for up to 24 months of benefits.
 Employees may first be required to exhaust all sick days and other benefits before their short-term disability benefits kick in.